jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 Those wishing to run a server on a Linux cloud or other third party hosting platform should [read this guide](Server-Linux).

+# Backing up the server

+{% include_relative Include-Backing-Up.md %}

+Note that headless servers do not use `.ini` files.
+All configuration is given as command line options.

 # Command line options

 Most common functions in Jamulus can be set using the GUI, but these and others can also be set using options given in a terminal window.
 Exactly how you do this will depend on your operating system.